 I arise, sit upright, and find myself alone as I'd expected.

-Beyond the now-opened red wooden lattice window of the room, the sun shines brightly outside.
-The sakura trees block the view of the town nearby, but I can see through the gaps of its branches as they sway with the wind.
-Far away, the dried up paddy fields are somehow shimmering.
-The thatched roofs of numerous huts appear inviting with its protection from sultriness.
+Beyond the now-opened red lattice window of the room, the sun casts a sheen outside.
+Past the moat surrounding Yoshiwara, the withering, tall sakura trees block the view of the town nearby, but I can see through the gaps of its branches as they sway with the wind.
+Far away, the newly flooded paddy fields shimmer.
+The thatched roofs of numerous huts appear inviting with their protection from sultriness.

-The view is cruel and the Missus more so for giving me a room that has a vista outward of Yoshiwara━of the town extraneous the towering walls and gates that seclude the whole pleasure district.
+The view is cruel and the Missus more so for giving me a room that has a vista of Yoshiwara's outskirts—of the town outside the towering walls and gates that seclude the whole pleasure district.
 The sight gives off a bitter aftertaste, a pang in the stomach, and a lump in my throat.
 Such longing to go outside just frustrates me more.